Bevor-Protocol/.github/profile/README.md

 Welcome to the **Bevor** github organization.

-We're a web3 company focused on decentralizing audit facilitating mechanisms.
+We're a web3 protocol focused on decentralizing audit facilitating mechanisms.

 [Bevor](https://bevor.io)